Guide · Banking & Money

 The key point on the deposit route: your UK savings don't count. £300,000 sitting in a UK bank account is excellent evidence of personal wealth — but it cannot substitute for funds held in a Thai bank.
 The 800,000 THB must be physically in Thailand.
 This is not a technicality.
 Thai immigration checks bank books, not bank statements from abroad.

-If your pension income clears 65,000 THB per month (around £1,450 at current rates), you can in principle keep everything in the UK: pension paid into a UK account, savings in GBP, money converted to THB only as you need it.
+If your pension income clears 65,000 THB per month (around £1,450 at current rates), you can in principle keep everything at home: pension paid into your home bank account, savings in your home currency, money converted to THB only as you need it.
 That is often the cleanest structure for a first year in Thailand — particularly if you're testing the lifestyle before committing fully.
 The practical challenge isn't the bank account.
 It's the conversion cost.

 Recommended tool

-Most UK banks convert at poor rates and charge transfer fees on top.
+Most home-country banks convert at poor rates and charge transfer fees on top.
 Wise uses the mid-market exchange rate and charges a small transparent fee — typically far cheaper than your bank for regular GBP→THB transfers.
-Many UK retirees in Thailand use it for monthly spending money.
+Many retirees in Thailand use it for monthly spending money.

 Open a Wise account →Once you're living in Thailand, certain things are simply easier with a local account: rent transfers, utility bills, QR code payments, condo deposits.
 None of these are impossible without a Thai account — but the friction adds up.
-The most established options for British retirees are Bangkok Bank, KBank, and SCB.
-Bangkok Bank is worth noting specifically: it's the only Thai commercial bank with a branch in the UK (London), which some retirees find reassuring as a first point of contact before they've relocated.
+The most established options for retirees are Bangkok Bank, KBank, and SCB.
 Account-opening requirements vary by bank and by branch.
 Having a Non-Immigrant visa and the right supporting documents in hand before you go is the clearest path.

 For larger transfers